penev-ff/vhttp-vim/README.md

 # vhttp-vim

-vhttp-vim is a Vim plugin written in Vim Script that provides HTTP client functionality directly within Vim.
+vhttp-vim is a lightweight Vim plugin that brings minimalistic simple HTTP client functionality to your editor.
-This plugin allows users to execute HTTP requests and interact with APIs without leaving the Vim editor.

 ## Features